shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     **Get Started:**

-    To start using Data Science, follow these steps
+    To start using Data Science, follow these steps:

     a. **Explore a Sample:** Click on the "Select" button to use a sample and learn about Data Science.